ajread4/thm_writeups_publish/Overpass3.md

 # Initial Access

-I created a reverse shell using pentest monkey's php reverse shell (```https://raw.githubusercontent.com/pentestmonkey/php-reverse-shell/master/php-reverse-shell.php```) with my IP and port 9999.
+With the knowledge of the ability to upload files via FTP, I created a reverse shell using pentest monkey's php reverse shell (```https://raw.githubusercontent.com/pentestmonkey/php-reverse-shell/master/php-reverse-shell.php```) setting the correct IP and changing the port to 9999.
 Then, I placed the reverse shell in the directory that I landed in with FTP.
 ```
 ftp> put php-reverse-shell.php
 local: php-reverse-shell.php remote: php-reverse-shell.php